sourav1547/adkg/README.md

 - Merged `abaopt` branch
 - `bls12381` curve, low threshold, implements hbACSS0
 - This branch implements custom serialization for ACSS messages
+- This branch does not support multi-exponentiation as of now.

 `abaopt`